 Do you like chocolate cake as much as I like chocolate cake?
-If so, you are going to absolutely fall in love with this Chocolate Ho Ho Cake!
+If so, you are going to absolutely fall in love with this Chocolate Ho Ho Cake recipe!
 This fabulous cake boasts a moist and delicious chocolate cake base, topped with a fluffy vanilla filling and a smooth rich chocolate frosting.
-What’s not to love about those things!
+What’s not to love about those things?

 It might sound complicated, but I can assure you that it is also relatively easy to throw together!
 Especially when you break it down into three sections and tackle each section, one at a time.
 You just can’t hurry a Ho Ho Cake!

-I always use a boxed mix for the base, but you could use your favourite from scratch chocolate cake recipe.
+I always use a boxed mix for the base, but you could use your favorite from scratch chocolate cake recipe.
 Simply bake it in a 9 X 13 pan.
-I have seen rolled up versions of this cake, but this version is much, much easier.
+I have seen rolled-up versions of this cake, but this version is much, much easier.

 You will need to plan ahead, however, as it does need time to chill and set up in the refrigerator!
 Once you have it cooled, assembled, and chilling you can relax and sit back, just waiting for the applause!!
 I guarantee you are going to receive many accolades when you set this down in front of your family or guests!

 WHAT YOU NEED TO MAKE CHOCOLATE HO HO CAKE

 I have broken it down into three sections for ease!
 Trust me there is nothing complicated here.